 The laws require multichannel retailers to constantly monitor which marketplaces are handling and collecting in which states while they also handle their own collection and remittance processes for sales on their sites and apps.
 “That’s making sales tax collection more complicated,” says Peterson, who worked as a state tax director for South Dakota’s department of revenue and then as executive director of the Streamlined Sales Tax Governing Board before joining Avalara.
 “Compliance isn’t easy.”

 But changes may come this year as states reevaluate their laws and come to an agreement as to what types of businesses should be considered marketplace facilitators.
 Even if states reach that type of consensus, there will still be a number of complicating factors that make compliance difficult.
 For example, the Illinois law requires a retailer to collect and remit sales tax on all apparel items while Pennsylvania law only requires sales tax on apparel that is formal attire, an item made with real, imitation or synthetic fur, or sporting goods and clothing that’s “normally worn or used when engaged in sports.”

 There’s good reason that states are rapidly implementing marketplace facilitator laws: They’re generating significant revenue.
-New Mexico, for example, expects its law to generate about $43 million this fiscal year.
+California, for example, expects its law to generate about $616 million in sales tax revenue thanks to its online sales tax laws this year.